 - If backcountry camping, or planning to do some serious exploring from wherever you decide to stay, always be prepared!
-If heading out into the wilderness, even if along marked trails, make sure someone knows where you’re going and take good footwear, some food, water, a First Aid kit and extra clothes.
+If heading out into the wilderness, even if along marked trails, make sure someone knows where you’re going and take good footwear, some food, water, a first aid kit, extra clothes and bear spray.
 Be safe!

 Other articles that may be of interest include the following: